Srinoid/photo-picker-plus-android/PhotoPickerPlusTutorial/README.md

 ##PhotoPickerPlusTutorialApp.java
 This class is the extended Application class.
 It is registered inside the "application" tag in the manifest and is used for initializing the utility classes used in the component.
-PhotoPickerPlusTutorialApp can extend PhotoPickerPlusApp like shown in this tutorial:
+PhotoPickerPlusTutorialApp can extend PhotoPickerPlusApp as shown in this tutorial:

 <pre><code>
 public class PhotoPickerPlusTutorialApp extends PhotoPickerPlusApp {